Shootout In The Ozarks

 Mike Maasen decides to take a shot and passes the radar gun at 91 mph.
 On another run, with Dave Weyer as copilot, he hits 92.
 Both times, he's beaming like a kid with a new toy when he gets back to the dock.
 It's Sunday morning, though, when the crowds are a little thinner, that Bill Tomlinson and Ken Kehoe make the run everyone will be talking about.
 My Way passes the gun at a blistering 224 mph, and after a second run of 216, the Canadians call it a day and load the boat onto the trailer for the long trip home.
 In the afternoon, the racers file out of the docks to the waterfront stage facing the beach to accept their awards, and as Tomlinson takes his, he utters the sentiment in the heart of every racer here, professional or amateur: "I think we could've gone a little faster."

-Passamaquoddy Bay is on the western edge of the Bay of Fundy, which separates New Brunswick and Nova Scotia
+Passamaquoddy Bay is on the western edge of the Bay of Fundy, a wind-swept place of remote islands

 Adventurous boaters can find a remote paradise on Michigan's Isle Royale